Curriculum: Master of Arts in Teaching (MAT)—Special Education

 Credit: 1

-Seminar to provide a professional learning community to support students teachers during their clinical experience working with individuals who have moderate to intense educational needs.
+Seminar to provide a professional learning community to support students teachers during their clinical experience working with individuals who have mild, moderate, or intensive needs.

 1